Notes from the Trail

 The forecast was billed as clear and mild, but there was a high level of thin clouds screening the sun with a mild breeze.
 Walking out of the treeline, there was also a dark and somewhat ominous lenticular cloud hovering like a giant UFO off somewhere over Netherland, or maybe Ward.
 The tundra above treeline had been swept clear of any deep snow with the only snow accumulations occurring on the leeward side of willow shrubs.
 The Diamond of Longs came into view, obscured partially by Mt Lady Washington.
 We also could see our immediate destination, Granite Pass, to the north.
 We advanced to the Chasm Lake trail junction without difficulty, and continued the traverse to Granite Pass where we observed more lenticular clouds off to the north.
 We had anticipated an increase in wind once on the west side of Granite Pass, but it continued to stay mostly calm with occasional gusts, pretty pleasant for this first day of February.
 Threading through the Boulderfield now, we turned our gaze to the north of Longs Peak along the north ridge to our destination, Storm Peak.
 Appearing as mostly a knob on the ridge next to the dominating Longs Peak, the summit of Storm is at a very respectful 13,326'.
 Having traveled the 6 miles to get to the base of Storm Peak, the unknown question we had was what kind of snow would we find.
 It needed to be hard enough to make solid steps in.
 We had brought crampons if the conditions warranted them.
 While there was some soft stuff layered on the surface, there was also some more solid footing underneath, so we continued to work our way up.
 The sun made more of an appearance moving into the afternoon and when the wind wasn't blowing, it felt a little balmy.
 But when those wind gust did come up, picking up and blowing small snow particles into our face, we had to turn away and wait for the gust to blow off.
 About three quarters of the way up, the slope angle became too steep for my comfort zone and I perched myself on a rock outcrop, pulled out a thermos, and took a coffee break while Kip completed the ascent to the ridge giving him a commanding view into the Glacier Gorge, with frozen Black Lake below and endless peaks to the west and north.
 With shadows starting to grow long in the afternoon light, we descend through the Boulderfield.
 Story and photos by Barb Boyer Buck A hike to Emerald Lake, that was the intention.
 It had lightly snowed overnight and the sky was a cloudless, cobalt blue.
 Most importantly, there wasn’t any wind.
 If you don’t know about the wind in the eastern foothills of Colorado – most notably in the valleys– well, It’s brutal.
 When air is forced over the Continental Divide and combines with Chinook upslope winds, the result is a cacophony of directionless and fierce wind.
 It’s just as crazy-making as the sound of a symphony warming up.
 When I was the renewable energy manager for the Town of Estes Park, my team thought perhaps wind turbines would be able to harness this crazy wind, but no. The wind comes from too many directions, is too fast (70-90 mph is not uncommon) and is never consistent.
 It’s either windy or it’s not, at least from October through April.
 I was excited to take a hike in the fresh snow with no wind.
 But it was a late start – we probably didn’t reach the Emerald Lake Trailhead until close to 1 p.m.
 I brought my snowshoes just in case, but micro-spikes and poles worked just fine.
 From its trailhead, Emerald Lake is 1.8 miles, so we figured we’d get there around 3 and have plenty of time to get back down before dark.
 It was nearly a month after Winter Solstice and the days were getting a bit longer.
 But we were stopped quite literally in our tracks with almost every step.
 Snow doesn’t usually stay on the tress very long in RMNP (again, the wind) but that day, it covered every branch like fluffy icing, it sparkled in the full sun.
 The views along the way were spectacular and even with my cell phone, I was able to capture amazingly clear photos with great detail.
 This was a function of the afternoon lighting as well, which became increasingly rich as the day wore on.
 The Emerald Lake Trailhead is by far the most popular one in Rocky Mountain National Park, any time of the year.
 This day, a Tuesday in mid-January, was no exception.
 There were a lot less people than in the summer months, but the route was still fairly crowded.
 Here’s the etiquette for passing on the trail: those traveling up have the right-of-way.
 This is especially important when the trail is snow packed and/or icy.
 Further measures to take during these COVID times is to step aside, pull up your mask (if it’s down), and turn your back to the trail.
 Six feet of distance is just not possible on these popular trails.
 But I found myself stopping many more times than I technically needed to because of the stunning sights, especially of the Keyboard of the Winds formation on the “back” side of Longs Peak.
 The wind I was talking about earlier can make some unearthly sounds as it passes through this jagged ridge.
 The trail to Emerald Lake is packed full of amazing views and destinations – if you count Bear Lake (which is just a few steps from the trailhead) you see four lakes, amazing views of Longs Peak, many other stunning peaks, and beautiful geologic formations.
 The first destination along the trail is Nymph Lake.
 In the winter, when the lakes are frozen over “winter trails” are established at each lake which cross over the frozen waters.
 Be very careful when you do this – sometimes the ice is thin in places you cannot see.
 Make sure that every lake is completely frozen on all edges before you try to walk across it.
 Views of Hallet Peak, first seen over Bear Lake, were now joined with the spires of Flattop Mountain.
 A bit further up, and you reach Dream Lake with more stunning views of these features.
 Other things we noticed at Dream Lake were the limber pines (colloquially, twisted pines).
 These trees are actually shaped by the wind as they grow, and they are some of the oldest living organisms on earth.
 Some limber pines in RMNP date back over 1,000 years, according to a report by several federal forestry agencies, “Limber Pine Conservation in Rocky Mountain National Park,” published in 2013.
 At this point on our hike, the sun was setting – as it sank over the peaks shading Dream Lake, a final alpenglow lit the scene in a spectacular way.
 Emerald Lake was not to be, not that day.
 But it’s days like that which make me glad to be alive.

 For me, rushing past the gifts of Nature, especially when they were laid out so beautifully for us to experience, is unforgivable.
 Emerald Lake isn’t going anywhere, and neither am I. By Dave Rusk It was 20 days past the Winter Solstice last week when we ventured up into the Glacier Gorge area.
 Even though it was still 60 days until the Spring Equinox, the snowpack at the trailhead was very thin and it seemed like it wouldn't take much warmth to melt it away.
 But on this day, the trail was still snow covered, the skies were blue, and there was hardly a wiff of wind.
 The morning temperature was still cold.
-We quickly moved up the trail to where the mostly snowed over Icy Brook dropping out of the Loch Vale and joins with Glacier Creek.
+We quickly moved up the trail to where the mostly snowed over Icy Brook dropping out of the Loch Vale joins with Glacier Creek.
 The snow was deeper here where it is sun and wind protected.
 We climbed up out of the drainage heading toward Mills Lake.
 The lake was frozen solid and there was still a couple of inches of snow on the lake that had fallen a few days before.
 We trudged across the middle of the lake to the far end.
 Once at the south end of Mills Lake, we followed the short drainage that connects Mills Lake to the small Jewell Lake and crossed it.
 At the south end of that lake, there was an area where Glacier Creek flows into Jewel Lake where the snow did not stick, like maybe the warmth of the water melted the snow, but left these odd puff balls of large flakes.
 It was kind of an odd phenomenon that was hard to explain.
 After Jewel Lake, we returned to the trail and worked through the blowdown area from a Nov 2011 wind event and started to move into the upper part of Glacier Basin with Arrowhead appearing to the west and then finally McHenry's Peak.
 Once at Black Lake, also with a thin layer of of snow on it, we moved up the drainage that leads to the upper hanging valley.
 Part way up, now at about noon, with the sun at it's zenith for the day, we stopped for a bite to eat and take in the amazing view.
 The day had been warm and we were casual on our break.
 In the summer, there are lots of seeps, water that flows out of the cracks on down the rock face.
 These had turned into ice flows as the winter temperatures settled in.
 Up to this point, the trail to Black Lake was pretty well packed from snowshoers the previous day and shoe spikes was all that was needed for travel.
 But for moving into the upper basin, we decided to go with snowshoes.
 We climbed up into the Upper Basin that sits at the western base of Longs Peak.
 There was only one set of tracks and they were several days old, someone without snowshoes.
-Despite being mid day, the sun sat low on the horizon and I need to use my gloved hand to shade the camera lens.
+Despite being mid day, the sun sat low on the horizon and I needed to use my gloved hand to shade the camera lens.
 From the upper basin, McHenrys Peak and Arrowhead rise dramatically to the west and turning behind us, we could see all the way across to the Mummy Range in the north.
 Jet contrails were the only things breaking up the blue sky.
 We navigated our way through the boulder fields heading for Green Lake.
 There was snow coverage over the krumholtz shrubs, but grass, willows and rock cairns were poking through the thin layer of snow.
-The sun had now dropped behind Chiefs Head Mtn and temperature started to drop and the downslope wind picked up.
+The sun had now dropped behind Chiefs Head Mtn and the temperature started to drop and the downslope wind picked up.
 But the Key Board of the Winds rock formation continued to bask in the afternoon light.
 Finally at Green Lake at the base of Pagoda Mtn, we stopped for some more food and water before heading back down.
 We had caught a beautiful day in the Park.
 Trails Correspondent Marlene Borneman reports in on her recent trip to the West Side Of Rocky Mountain National Park: West Side RMNP This past week my husband and I got to spend time on the west side of RMNP.
 Please do not misunderstand when I say we have held the west side of Rocky special in our hearts for many years.
 We enjoy every square inch of Rocky from corner to corner.
 However, as soon as Trail Ridge Road opens in the spring until it closes in the fall, we hike, climb and backpack as much as possible on the west side of the divide.
 There is something about fewer trails, remote lakes/peaks and the sheer ruggedness that is a strong pull.
 The west side of the divide receives more precipitation resulting in lush, captivating forest, powerful waterfalls, vast meadows and a variety of plant life.
 Summer 2020 was no exception.
 We did several cross-country hikes and backpacking trips to remote areas.
 I’m pleased we took the time and effort to make these trips happen and fully took in all that surrounded us.
 Who knew what was to happen in the coming weeks that would dramatically take that away?
 I read reports and have seen a few photos of the trailheads from the fire damage, but nothing prepares you for hiking/snowshoeing the trails that are affected by the Troublesome Creek fire!
 The blacken sticks on the hillsides, charred lichen on rocks, the private cabin in Summerland Park along the North Inlet Trail destroyed.
 I worry about the streams; will they be healthy?
 I feel much discomfort, but strangely also comfort in nature’s healing.
 I am thankful for what the fire did not take away.
 Much of the Never Summer Range is intact, Timber Lake Trail, Colorado River Trail, Holzwarth Ranch intact.
 I saw bright spots among the destruction; snow on the ground and frozen ice crystals that will nourish plant life, a green ponderosa pine sapling, , the sunset over Mount Craig and Grand Avenue with shops and restaurants open for business.
-Thank you Snowy Peaks Winery for sponsoring Notes From the Trail Visit : www.snowypeakswinery.com The weather prediction for Estes Park was for sun on this first day of winter, the shortest day of the year, but a blanket of clouds hung low on the mountain peaks as we began our trek up the Flattop Mtn trail from Bear Lake.
+Thank you Snowy Peaks Winery for sponsoring Notes From the Trail Visit : www.snowypeakswinery.com The weather prediction for Estes Park was for sun on this first day of winter, the shortest day of the year, but a blanket of clouds hung low on the mountain peaks as we began our trek up the Flattop Mtn trail from Bear Lake on our way toward Odessa Lake.
 The trail was mostly packed, but there was enough soft snow that we decided to put the snowshoes on early, we knew we would eventually.
 Morning sun filtered through the trees and the temperature was moderate.

 Most of the trail along the lower eastern flank of Flattop Mtn was packed and as we looked east into the Estes Valley, we could see that it was sunny, and lacking snow.
 But where we were, at just over 10,000ft, there was about 1-3 ft of settled snow.
 A little further on and you can see the fire scar on Mt Wuh.
 The trail travels through subalpine spruce and even though we were close to treeline at this point, there are some big spruce trees in this part.
-This is also a difficult section of trail to route fine as the trail often gets covered over with blown snow off Flattop Mtn in an area known in the winter as the Flattop Drift.
+This is also a difficult section of trail to route fine in the winter as the trail often gets covered over with blown snow off Flattop Mtn in an area known in the winter as the Flattop Drift.
 Keeping track of where to go can be difficult if no one has traveled through recently.
 It can also be a spot where you can follow the tracks of someone who doesn't know where the trail goes and you end up wandering around until you eventually happen upon the trail, or just make your own way.
 Once around on the north side of Flattop Mtn, before the trail descends into the Odessa Gorge, there are two smallish ponds, Two Rivers Lake and Lake Helene, that most people pass by in the summertime on their way to Odessa Lake, but become the common destinations in the winter.
 On a clear day, Notchtop Mtn rises dramatically and there are fabulous views from these two lakes.
 But on this day, unless the clouds began to lift off, most of Notchtop Mtn remained hidden from view.
 It was very windy at Lake Helene as is usually the case in the winter, and the lake was frozen over but free of snow.
 We braced ourselves against the wind and crossed over.
 We could tell we were right at the edge of the clouds, looking north Joe Mills Mtn kept appearing and then disappearing into the clouds.
 It would be like that all day.
-We continued past Lake Helene and started towards Ptarmigan Glacier and into the clouds.
+We continued past Lake Helene and started up towards Ptarmigan Glacier and into the clouds.
 We really didn't have a specific destination at this point.
 It was a matter of how far could we safely go and leave enough time for the return before dark.
 Higher up, there is an unnamed tarn that sits roughly at the bottom of Ptarmigan Glacier.
 We crossed over and marveled at the designs of the frozen air bubbles.
 We had switched from snowshoes to spikes at this point and the travel up was slow, but it was easy to pick our way up the hillside.
 We were getting into some steeper terrain and in certain places there was a lot of debris on the snow that had come down from above.
 We crossed over a snowfield to a rock outcrop and decided we had reached our high point for the day.
 It had been our hope that as the day went on the clouds would begin to lift and give us that magical site of mountains emerging through the clouds.
 But the clouds just hung in there only giving us glimpses of the sunny day beyond.
 We made our way over to Two Rivers Lake before returning to the trail.
 It had been a great first day of winter!
 Yesterday was Winter Solstice.
 Over the last 48 hours or so, on the last day of Fall, we have been experiencing a winter wind storm with steady nonstop high winds and incredibly forceful gusts.
 The kind of wind that if you were a pica up in the tundra, you would want to be deep in your little cozy hole, far below the surface, surrounded by lots of dry flowers and grasses, curled up in a tight ball, fast sleep with visions of sugar-plums dancing in your head, while the wind ravaged those poor little tundra plants at the surface.
 It’s the kind of wind that sculptures bristlecone pine trees into marvelous twisted living art.
 The kind of wind that is so forceful it inspires awe.
 Having completed our shakedown trek to Sky Pond two weeks earlier, my brother and I felt ready to take on winter as it is on the east side of the Divide.
 So, late in the week last week we decided to head to Andrews Glacier, one of the eight named glaciers in Rocky Mountain National Park.
 Andrews Glacier sits between Taylor Peak to the south and Otis Peak to the north.
 Andrews Tarn is nestled at the base of the Andrews Glacier which, over the centuries, carved out a very high hanging valley that sits on the other side of The Sharkstooth Ridge from Sky Pond.

 Still, it was warm enough that as we worked our way up, I would occasionally pull off my cap off my head to regulate my body temperature.
 Once I cooled down enough, the cap went back on.
 We continued up the Sky Pond trail until crossing on the footbridge that spans Andrews Creek, and then branched off the main trail and began heading into the Andrews Creek drainage.